 You have been there.
 It's 1pm, the phone has been ringing off the hook for hours; you have a deskful of paperwork and your inbox is growing much faster than your outbox is dwindling you have a meeting in an hour and a headache that won't go away.

 What you need is a little downtime to de-stress.
 Time however, is something you are short on.
-The good news though is that in just 15 minutes – or even less if need be – you can take some of the weight off your shoulders, relax, regroup and destress, simply by trying a few of these ways to de-stress at the office that should calm and refresh you so that you can resume your day in a better state of mind.
+The good news though is that in just 15 minutes – or even less if need be – you can take some weight off your shoulders, relax, regroup and destress, simply by trying a few of these ways to de-stress at the office that should calm and refresh you so you can resume your day in a better state of mind.